 Complainant alleges that a judge from the United States District Court for the District of Columbia has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts.
-Specifically, complainant alleges that the subject judge dismissed complainant's underlying case in retaliation for complainant's complaint to the Chief Judge of the District Court that the subject judge was delaying consideration of complainant's case.
+Specifically, complainant alleges that the subject judge has filed a defective oath of office.
 Complainant's allegation, however, does not provide any grounds for action against the subject judge.

-Complainant alleges that the subject judge displayed personal animus against complainant when the subject judge dismissed the underlying complaint after complainant wrote to the Chief Judge of the District Court to complain about the delay in the case.
-The timing of the subject judge's dismissal of the underlying case, in and of itself, does not support an allegation of bias.
-Complainant, therefore, has failed to provide sufficient evidence to raise an inference that judicial misconduct has occurred.
-See 28 U.S.C.
-352(b)(1)(A)(iii), Jud.
-Conf.
-U.S., Rules for Judicial-Conduct and Judicial-Disability Proceedings 11(c)(1)(D).
+Complainant's allegation that the subject judge has a defective oath of office is without merit.
+The subject judge's oath of office is valid and complainant has failed to provide any evidence to the contrary.
+This allegation, therefore, lacks any evidence to raise an inference that misconduct has occurred.
+See U.S.C.
+352(b)(1)(A)(iii) and JUD.
+CONF.
+U.S., RULES FOR JUDICIAL-CONDUCT AND JUDICIAL-DISABILITY PROCEEDINGS 11(c)(1)(D).